JavaMuller/hive-test-harness/README.md

 ### Command Line

-From the project's base directory execute the following from the command line
+From the project's base directory execute the following from the command line:

 ```bash
 # builds the spring boot jar called hive-test-harness-0.0.1-SNAPSHOT.jar